We have an obligation to comply with the Data Protection Act 2018 and the General Data Protection Regulation.

 Data Controller

-The Information Commissioner's Office maintains a register of Data Controllers, this can be found at ico.gov.uk.
+The Information Commissioner's Office (ICO) maintains a register of data controllers, which can be found at ico.gov.uk.

 Data subject rights

-The Data Protection Act provides you with rights in relation to the personal data we hold about you, including:
+Data protection legislation provides you (the data subject) with rights in relation to the personal information we hold (and process) about you, including your right to:

 Subject access right

-Children's Services for the Royal Borough of Windsor and Maidenhead are delivered by Achieving for Children (AfC).
-You will need to contact them direct to make a request for information about yourself or your child.
+• Children's services for RBWM are delivered by Achieving for Children (AfC).
+You will need to contact AfC directly in order to make a request for personal information in relation to children's information.

-The aim of the information below is to explain what your rights are and how you can apply to see the information we hold on you.
+The aim of the information below is to explain what your rights further.

 Why is personal information held by the council?